 Leavitt is also looking into the role sleep, social networks, and connectedness with the community play in how people with MS deal with changes in cognition.
 She believes that those factors along with aerobic exercise, diet, and intellectual enrichment are all excellent ways to protect against future decline.

 “I see this as a really promising area for research,” she says.
 “Ultimately, we need to translate our evidence and our findings into treatments.”

-While living with MS and dealing with cog fog can be a real challenge, Hepatica says she tries not to let it get her down.
-“I just accept that my brain works in a different way now and I’m thankful to have strategies that help,” she explains.
+While living with MS and dealing with cog fog can be a real challenge, Hepatica says that she tries not to let it get her down.
+“I just accept that my brain works in a different way now, and I’m thankful to have strategies that help,” she explains.

 Sara Lindberg, BS, M.Ed, is a freelance health and fitness writer.
 She holds a bachelor’s in exercise science and a master’s degree in counseling.
 She’s spent her life educating people on the importance of health, wellness, mindset, and mental health.
 She specializes in the mind-body connection, with a focus on how our mental and emotional well-being impact our physical fitness and health.